CyVerse-learning-materials/dnasubway_guide/docs/step8.md

 using Subway).
 If there are errors in your file (this is common), they must be fixed.

 !!!
-Tip
+Tip "Formatting Your Metadata"

-        Here are a few reminders for formatting your metadata.

         **Leading and trailing whitespace characters**

         If any cell in the metadata contains leading or trailing whitespace characters (e.g. spaces, tabs), those characters will be ignored when the file is loaded.
 Thus, leading and trailing whitespace characters are not significant, so cells containing the values 'gut' and ' gut' are equivalent.
 This rule is applied before any other rules described below

         **ID column**

         The first column MUST be the ID column name (i.e. ID header) and the first line of this column should be #SampleID or one of a few alternative.